-- 2) The independent hearing officer shall issue a decision based upon what transpired at the hearing, in accordance with and subject to 23 Ill.
+- e) Adjudicatory hearings are available for complainants who have first used the procedures of subsection (d) of this Section.
+A hearing shall be requested, in writing, within 60 days after the date of the Executive Director's appeal decision. - 1) Within 30 days after the receipt of a hearing request, the Executive Director shall schedule a hearing.
+The hearing shall be conducted in accordance with 23 Ill.
 Adm.
-Code 2790.70, Decisions. - f) The hearing officer's disposition, as provided for by 23 III.
+Code 2790.140, Hearings. - 2) The independent hearing officer shall issue a decision based upon what transpired at the hearing, in accordance with and subject to 23 Ill.
+Adm.
+Code 2790.70, Decisions. - f) The hearing officer's disposition, as provided for by 23 Ill.
 Adm.
 Code 2790.70(c), is considered the final administrative decision as defined by the Administrative Review Law [735 ILCS 5/Art.
 III].
 The complainant shall be sent written notice of the final administrative decision within ten working days after the disposition of the appeal.